casiuncoloso/NATEM_Applied_Energy2017/README.md

 **Estimating AF of hydropower - reservoir and runoff** Estimation of AF of hydropower plants in Quebec.

+**Comparing heating demand of different cities** Comparison of monthly heating demand for the most populated cities in Quebec.

 it also contains most of the underlying data required to run the notebooks.